thisguyrob/lie-ability/docs/api/overview.md

 *Last updated: 2025‑06‑02*

-This document describes the public‑facing HTTP and WebSocket APIs exposed by the **Lie‑Ability** game server.
-All traffic is JSON‑encoded (UTF‑8) and served over HTTPS or `ws[s]://` in production; plain HTTP/WebSocket is allowed in local development.
+This document describes the public-facing HTTP and WebSocket APIs for the **Lie‑Ability** game server.
+The server encodes all traffic as JSON (UTF‑8).
+Production uses HTTPS or `ws[s]://`, while local development permits plain HTTP and WebSocket.

 > **Scope**
 > ‑ High‑level resource map for REST endpoints